agardnerIT/opamp-server-py/README.md

 * `/agents` = Offers a deeper overview of all connected agents
 * `/agent/<agent-id>` = Offers a full overview of a single connected agent

+It is important to note that OpAMP is an open protocol for agents to connect to, and be managed by, servers.
+Any software can thus act as an agent and be managed at scale using OpAMP.
+Hopefully, OpAMP offers a new vendor-neutral way to perform software upgrades, maintenance and patching.

+- Antivirus / security agents
+- Observability agents
+- Operating systems
+- Any other software that runs and requires periodic updates or configuration changes

 ## Run it